FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 I suggest Solidity because it's the most popular one.
 ___
-## Solidity (a blazing fast intro)
+## Solidity (a blazing-fast intro)
 &nbsp;
 - It's an object-oriented, high-level language for implementing Smart Contracts.
 - It's statically typed.
 - It's a curly-bracket language designed to target the Ethereum Virtual Machine.
-- It supports: inheritance, libraries, and complex user-defined types.
+- It supports inheritance, libraries, and complex user-defined types.

 This is how a Solidity file (extension: .sol) looks like
 ```solidity